soda1210/IntelligentTrafficManagementSystem/README.md

 # IntelligentTrafficManagementSystem

 An adaptive traffic signal control mechanism based on YOLOv4 object recognition technology to reduce traffic congestion.
 The project aims to generate real-time traffic flow by comparing two methods, the first one using deepSORT algorithm and the other one is our propose algorithm by real-time traffic flow recognition.
 In addition, the traffic flow is simulated using SUMO (Simulation of Urban Mobility) to change the traffic signals by both methods.
-Finally, we compare the effects of both methods on traffic flow and  recognition speed and the experimental results prove that our method is better than the another one.
+Finally, we compare the effects of both methods on  recognition speed and the experimental results prove that our method is firster than the another one.

 ## Features
 Using YOLOv4 Object Detection Technology: The project utilizes YOLOv4 object detection technology to provide accurate and efficient vehicle detection on the road, enabling precise traffic flow recognition.